YBerezhnev/BayInV/README.md

 The **Example.ipynb** provide guideline for application the package to process the ambient noise cross-correlation gather.
 ## Installation

-The package requires the following packages to install: numpy, scipy, numba, matplotlib and seaborn
+The package requires the following packages to install:
+* numpy
+* scipy
+* numba
+* matplotlib
+* seaborn

 To install use:
 ```